1st Maine Cavalry Regiment: Jackson advances

 The 1st Battalion and the two companies took up position in the rear guard of the column as Banks' column set out on the road to Winchester.
 As the column passed through Middletown, Banks still had not heard from the 29th Pennsylvania and 1st Michigan.
-In "one of the smartest moves he made all day", Banks erred on the side of caution, sent messengers to LTC Douty, then waiting for the rear of the column at Toms Brook, to come up to headquarters with his command.
-The five companies of the 1st Battalion under LTC Douty and the squadron of the 1st Vermont were sent north to Newtown to turn east down Chapel Road until they met, identified, and observed any Rebels.
+In "one of the smartest moves he made all day", Banks erred on the side of caution, sent messengers to Lt.
+Col. Douty, then waiting for the rear of the column at Toms Brook, to come up to headquarters with his command.
+The five companies of the 1st Battalion under Lt.
+Col. Douty and the squadron of the 1st Vermont were sent north to Newtown to turn east down Chapel Road until they met, identified, and observed any Rebels.
 The 1st Battalion's duties were the normal cavalry tasks "to ascertain if the enemy was in force in that vicinity, to gain all possible information of his movements, and report often.
 If [they] met the enemy advancing [they were] told to hold him in check if possible."
 Feeling a bit more secure, at 09:00, Banks ordered the 500-wagon train to begin the 20-mile trek to Winchester.
 (Note: Alongside the nearly 8,00 men in his command, Banks had almost 4,000 civilians following his army.
 Overwhelmingly composed of Black residents who had taken their own freedom, it also included white Unionists from the valley who had been driven from their homes by their secessionist neighbors with nothing but the proverbial clothes on their backs.)